gabrielbrosula/ResNet_GUI/README.md

 ```

 ## To Do:
+- [ ] Port and deploy app to Streamlit as a web app
+- [ ] Update README with new video format
 - [ ] Add a "clear" button to reset all windows in GUI
-- [ ] Create an executable file for the app
 - [ ] Add feature to utilize other pre-trained models trained on the ImageNet database
 - [ ] Add feature to compare performances of two pre-trained models at a time
-- [ ] Create scalable windows for GUI